 Devastating floods have hit the Indian states.
 Worst hit Patna, the capital city of Bihar.?

-Devastating floods have hit the Indian states.
+Background: Devastating floods have hit the Indian states.
 Worst hit Patna, the capital city of Bihar.
 Much of the city lies under 10 feet of water (3 metres).

 All communications with Patna were severed and a phone link was not re-established until Wednesday (27 August).

 Medical and food supplies have been airlifted ;into the area, including 5,000 cans of drinking water.
 Thousands of people have been stranded and have not eaten in two days.